NDIS Audit Checklist

 Policies and Procedures

-Policies must align with the NDIS Practice Standards and reflect how services are delivered in practice.
+Policies must align with the NDIS Practice Standards and reflect how services are actually delivered.
+A policy that describes a process your organisation does not follow in practice is a compliance risk, not a compliance asset.

 Participant safeguarding policies